 Casual Tops: I like to bring simple tee’s that I can wear right over my bikini top.

 Sweater: For the plane and for the cooler restaurants, having a sweater is a must for those of us that easily get cold.

 Dresses/Rompers for Dinners: When you’re thinking of what to pack for an all-inclusive trip, don’t forget that some of the restaurants might have dress codes!
 An easy go-to is to pack sundresses, maxi dresses, or rompers for dinners.
 They’re light and comfortable and don’t take up much space.
 Add a pair of sandals or wedges and you’re good to go.
-For guys, a casual button-down, jeans, and a pair of white or black sneakers are usually perfect for “resort style”.
+For guys, a casual button-down, jeans, and a pair of white or black sneakers are usually perfect for “resort-style”.

 I have no idea where this dress is from.
 I’ve had it for 6 years.😬

 Lightweight Pajamas: If you don’t sleep in your birthday suit, bring lightweight pj’s.
 It’s typically hot and humid at the majority of the all-inclusive resorts.
 Of course, the rooms should have A/C, but if you’re like me and love sitting on the balcony with a coffee in the mornings, lightweight is best.
-These silk pj’s are my favorite.
+These satin pj’s are my favorite.
 Plus you’ll feel cute AF.

 Small Backpack: Whether you’re heading out on an excursion or going to the pool, it’s nice to be able to throw your sunscreen, Kindle, and bottled water into a little backpack.